MaVeN-13TTN/mirroring-and-synchronizing/bitbucket-to-github.md

 ### Pipeline Fails with Authentication Error

-- Verify that your tokens are correct and have not expired
+- Verify that your App Password and token are correct and have not expired
-- Check that the tokens have the necessary permissions
+- Check that your credentials have the necessary permissions
 - Ensure the repository paths in the pipeline configuration are correct

 ### Pipeline Succeeds but Repository Is Not Updated